isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ## 3. Create and render your own Headless adaptive form{#custom}

 A Headless adaptive form represents the form and its components, such as fields and buttons, in JSON (JavaScript Object Notation) format.
 The advantage of using JSON format is that it can be easily parsed and used by various programming languages, making it a convenient way to exchange form data between systems.
-To view the sample Headless adaptive form included with the app, open the `/react-starter-kit-aem-headless-forms/form-definations/form-model.json` file.

 Let's create a contact us form that four fields: "Name", "Email", "Phone No", and "Message".
 The fields are defined as objects (items) within the JSON, with each object (item) having properties such as type, label, name, and required.
 The form also has a button with of type "submit".
 Here is JSON for the form.